proffapt/myREADME/README.md

 ### Installation

-_Now since we are done with the setting up of environment suitable for the project to compile/run, let's install and configure the prject on your system locally now._
+_Now since we are done with the setting up of environment suitable for the project to compile/run, let's install and configure the project on your system locally now._

 1. Get a free API Key at [https://example.com](https://example.com)
 2. Clone the repo